6 Best Areas to Stay in Florence, Italy

 • Major sightseeing destinations are a little away

-Best places to stay in San Frediano and Santo Spirito
+Best hotels in San Frediano and Santo Spirito

 San Niccolò lies along the river Arno towards its southern banks, whereas Piazzale Michelangelo is located on the hills south of San Niccolò.